 All photographers know that feeling when they press the shutter.
 We’re used to seeing the world through a small window, a viewfinder.

 We learn to understand and almost predict what’s going to happen.
+In this case, it is time to learn how to do Boudoir Shootings like a pro.

 So in the end, photography is an exercise of empathy.
 Even more so when you work with models.
-That’s why in this post, I will talk about Boudoir, that style of photography that needs more respect from the photographer.
+That’s why in this post, we will talk about Boudoir, that style of photography that needs more respect from the photographer.

-Understanding Boudoir photography
+Understanding Boudoir Photography & Shootings

 Boudoir was nothing but a room where women talk about their intimacies.
 But it was the Marquis de Sade who popularised this space in his book Philosophie dans le boudoir (1795).